JamesLinus/Disk/README.md

 In this case, Disk took care of everything for you.
 You should have first checked if a file exists in the location you wanted to store data to (using `fileExists(:in:)`), and then stored the data.

 ## Documentation
-Option + click on any of Disk's methods for detailed documentation.
+Alt + click on any of Disk's methods for detailed documentation.
 <img src="https://user-images.githubusercontent.com/7799382/28500816-231ab8c8-6f84-11e7-93cb-875fceeeac65.png" alt="documentation">

 ## License